-Currently, he focuses the research on user modeling, behavior analysis, huamn factors (user emotions and personalities), context-awareness, multi-criteria decision making, educational learning, and recommender systems.
+Currently, he focuses the research on user modeling, behavior analysis, human factors (user emotions and personalities), context-awareness, multi-criteria decision making, educational learning/learning analytics, and recommender systems.
 But he is also interested in the following topics:

-- HCI and Personalization: Recommender Systems, User Modeling, Affective Computing, Behavior Analytics
+- HCI and Personalization: Recommender Systems, User Modeling, Human Factors, Learning Analytics

 - Data Science: AI/DM/DL, Business Intelligence, Decision Science, Learning Science